hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 {{< callout >}}

-XWayland is a bit wonky.
+This works flawlessly with all native Wayland applications.
+However, XWayland is a bit wonky.
 Make sure that what you're passing is a "global Xorg keybind", otherwise passing from a different XWayland app may not work.

-It works flawlessly with all native Wayland applications though.

 {{< /callout >}}